 logo Champagne Dom pérignon

-The Champagne Dom Pérignon owes its name to the famous monk and prosecutor of the Abbey of Hautvillers in 1668, Pierre Pérignon (known as Dom Pérignon).
-According to the legend, Pierre Pérignon would have discovered what we call today the Champagne method.
-For the anecdote, he will teach this method in 1669 to the Benedictine Thierry Ruinart which will allow another famous champagne house, the House Ruinart, to become historically the first Champagne House in 1729.
+Champagne Dom Pérignon owes its name to the famous monk and procurator of Hautvillers Abbey in 1668, Pierre Pérignon (known as Dom Pérignon).
+Legend has it that Pierre Pérignon discovered what is now known as the méthode champenoise.
+In 1669, he taught this method to the Benedictine monk Thierry Ruinart, who thus enabled another famous Champagne house, Ruinart, to become the first Champagne house in 1729.

-The brand of Champagne Dom Pérignon is a Champagne House that is directly inspired and imbued with the philosophy of Pierre Perignon, which lies in the search for the ultimate perfection of Champagne wine.
+The Champagne brand Dom Pérignon is a Champagne House directly inspired by and imbued with Pierre Pérignon's philosophy, which lies in the quest for the ultimate perfection of Champagne wine.

 The vintages